Fabaceae Anhang

 pulsieren der Karotiden, Blutandrang, PULSIEREN

-KALTE HÄNDE und FÜSSE während HP.
+KALTE HÄNDE u FÜSSE während HP.

 Vorwort/Suchen Zeichen/Abkürzungen Impressum